Understanding the relationship between stress and it’s far reaching effects on your health

 - Severely broken sleep for over 18 months due to young family

 - Diet lacking in essential nutrients to support energy and weight loss

 - Absence of restorative activities ( me time!)

 Further analysis of Amanda’s lifestyle and symptoms which included mood swings, constipation and bloating, aching and stiff joints led me to suspect compromised Hypothalamic – Pituitary – Adrenal axis (HPA axis) commonly referred to as our HPA axis.
 The HPA axis is our central stress response system – it controls our reactions to stress, is inextricably linked to our endocrine (hormone) function and as a result affects our:

 - Energy Storage, Expenditure & Weight

 - Mood and Emotions

 Long tern overactivation of our HPA axis can have a profound effect on our health and recovery from life’s stressors needs to addressed if the body is to return to homeostasis.
-In Amanda’s case the primary cause of her HPA dysfunction was long term sleep deprivation but other underlying causes include Blood Sugar Dysregulation, Chronic Inflammation and Emotional Disturbances / Emotional Stress.
+In Amanda’s case the primary cause of her HPA dysfunction was long term sleep deprivation but other underlying causes include Blood Sugar Dysregulation, Chronic Inflammation and Emotional Disturbances / Emotional Stress or Trauma.